juliohm/FlumeNet/README.md

 # FlumeNet

-A neural network model for generating videos of flume experiments
+A neural network model for generating videos of flume experiments.